nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/processing/2024-05-12-iterating-post-research.md

 To be tested
 - Research to understand how to help users identify cost paid by organisation.
+- Research needed to understand whether seperating out the reimbursement question reduces the likelihood of errors.

-### Save and exit
+### Save and exit - NEW
 #### Assumption:
-- Would be wanted to know processing was complete success
-#### Finding:
-- confirmation screen was of limited use and processors were keen to check that the caim status has been updated
+- Processor might begin processing then as multiple tasks to complete and costs to work out they might go away and come back, annoying to have to start again.
 #### Iteration on design:
-Hypothesising processor might begin processing then as multiple tasks to complete and costs to work out they might go away and come back, annoying to have to start again.
-Button the save and exit needed.
+-  Button for save and exit needed.

 ![A screenshot from the processing a claim prototype showing the search claim screen](unprocessed-claim.png "Claim ID search")

-## How we tested our ideas and what we found

-- Prototype URLs and version numbers must be provided as part of the UCD log
-- User testing feedback
-- URLs to Miro boards and prototypes where any iteration history is documented
+To be tested
+- Research to understand if the save and exit functionality would be useful and in what scenarios.

 ## What we will do next
-- For closing comments on the UCD log, give some information on what the next steps are with this piece of work, are there any further iterations that could be made but may not be as high priority just yet, is there further research to be done on a certain part of the design.
-Talk about things you were not able to do as part of this design that you want to be raised at a later stage and how this has been documented to be revisited.
+- Next steps for processing are to consider the new buisness requirements of tight delivery deadlines
+- More research is needed on the newly iterated designs but maybe to be done in the future if descoped.